cutlerCLI/cutler/README.md

 FlashDateSeparators = true
 ```

-For more details on the different `defaults` domains and values available for
+For more details on the different `defaults` domains and available values on
-macOS, check out the [Resources](#resources) section.
-The TOML above effectively
+macOS, take a look at the [Resources](#resources) section.
+The TOML above
-translates to these commands:
+translates into these commands:

 ```bash
 defaults write com.apple.dock "tilesize" -int "46"
 defaults write com.apple.menuextra.clock "FlashDateSeparators"
 ```

-You can also set options for `NSGlobalDomain` like this:
+You can also configure settings for `NSGlobalDomain` like this:

 ```toml
 [NSGlobalDomain]